zooba/zooba.github.io/_posts/2025-01-04-build-a-python-app.md

     sys.exit(-1)
 ```

 Notice that we don't have to set up any library paths or anything?
 That'll be handled naturally when we set up our layout.
-However, if you were to change the layout in some ways you may
+However, if you were to change the layout in some ways you may need to add more code to initialisation.

 We also don't pass any arguments to our `main()` function.
 If you needed them, you'd update the [`PyObject_CallMethod`](https://docs.python.org/3.13/c-api/call.html#c.PyObject_CallMethod) call.
 Note that `sys.argv` doesn't get initialised here - that wouldn't be very "isolated" - so if you want to pass command line arguments then you'll be doing a bit of converting.